Matt Frevola

-Matthew Kenneth Frevola (born June 11, 1990) is an American professional mixed martial artist currently competing in the Lightweight division of the Ultimate Fighting Championship.
-A professional competitor since 2014, he has also competed for the World Series of Fighting and Titan FC.
+Matthew Kenneth Frevola (born June 11, 1990) is an American professional mixed martial artist currently competing in the Lightweight division of the Ultimate Fighting Championship (UFC).
+A professional since 2014, he has also competed for the World Series of Fighting and Titan FC.

 Background

-Born and raised in Long Island, New York, Frevola began competing in sports from a young age; he played football, lacrosse, wrestling, and baseball.
+Born and raised on Long Island, New York, Frevola began competing in sports from a young age; he played football, lacrosse, wrestling, and baseball.
 Frevola attended Harborfields High School, where he started wrestling and also picked up Brazilian jiu-jitsu during high school.
 Frevola then attended the Reserve Officers' Training Corps program of University of Tampa.
 Frevola is a lieutenant in the United States Army Reserve.

 Mixed martial arts career

 Early career

 Frevola compiled an undefeated amateur record of 8–0 from 2011 to 2014, when he made his professional debut.
 Winning his first five professional bouts, he was selected to compete on Dana White's Contender Series 8 on August 29, 2017.
 Frevola defeated 7–0 Jose Flores via second-round submission and was awarded a UFC contract.